< back to Blog home

 White wine can have as little as 1.5 grams of sugar, again dependent on the brand and amount you're drinking.
 White wine is the lighter, crisper, sweeter wine.
 You likely began your journey as a wine drinker with a glass of white wine.
 It is the most accessible wine, and thanks to its sweeter flavor profile, more sugary.
 This isn't a negative thing in itself, but white wine also lacks some other benefits of red wine.
 Why?
 Fermentation.

-White wine is made from white grapes.
+The different types of white wine are made from white grapes.
 How surprising!
 Unlike red wine, these grapes are peeled prior to the fermentation process.
 This means that the antioxidant and other benefits associated with grape skins are less pronounced.
 Don't confuse antioxidants with oxidation, though.
 Oxidized wine still has the same properties as normal wine.
 Removing the skin also means that white wine is lower in calories and alcohol content.

 It's a mixed bag in regard to benefits, but what about the sugar in wine?